gaoadam/gaoadam-gaoadam.github.io/docs/projects/dynamic_modeler/dynamic_modeler.md

 Do complex nonlinear systems have clearly discernable patterns?
 Sometimes.
 But that's another problem for another day.

-In any case, an Long Short-Term Memory (LSTM) Neural Network is often used to predict time series. **I train an LSTM Neural Network off the dynamical simulation signals and test it's ability to predict the rest of the signal.**
+In any case, a Long Short-Term Memory (LSTM) Neural Network is often used to predict time series. **I train an LSTM Neural Network off the dynamical simulation signals and test it's ability to predict the rest of the signal.**

 ### Neural Networks: Training Data